maildev/helm/charts/maildev/README.md

 # SMTP relay service

 This helm-chart installs [MailDev](https://github.com/maildev/maildev).

-Its mainly usage is to provide with a SMTP relay service inside Kubernetes, so other apps can rely on it to send mails externally.
+Its mainl usage is to provide you with a SMTP relay service inside Kubernetes, so other apps can rely on it to send mails externally.

-Inside the Namespace where it is deployed, an SMTP service is available: `smtp-maildev:1025`.
+Inside the Namespace where it is deployed, an SMTP service is available: `maildev-smtp:1025`.

 MailDev also provides a Web interface, it can be disabled/enabled at discretion.
-By default it exposed at a route.

 Also note that mails do not persist after reboot.
 Everytime MailDev starts, it starts from scratch, even if the `/tmp/maildev` folder, where MailDev stores mails, is persisted.

 ## Sources code

-MailDev source code can be here: https://github.com/maildev/maildev
+MailDev source code can be found here: https://github.com/maildev/maildev.

 ## Known issue with Env Vars